frsong/tf-examples/README.md

 # Notes

-The results below are reproducible on a single CPU (for the same version of TF), but not on a GPU.
+Results and figures are reproducible on a single CPU (for the same version of TF), but not on a GPU.
 When used, an "epoch" means one full presentation of the dataset.

 ## Datasets

 * `datasets/iris/iris.txt` is a subset of the full [Iris flower dataset](https://archive.ics.uci.edu/ml/datasets/Iris) used to illustrate simple linear and logistic regression.
 It contains the sepal length, petal length, and species label for _Iris versicolor_ and _Iris virginica_.

-* MNIST will download itself as needed.
+* MNIST downloads and/or extracts itself as needed.

 ## Linear regression with the Iris dataset